 It’s All About Options

-Good Samaritan was not the closest facility.
+Good Samaritan Hospital was not the closest facility.
 But Robyn knew it was perfect for the unmedicated birth she wanted so she could “be fully aware and work with my body through the process.
-They are so supportive of mothers’ choices about the birth of their babies,” says Robyn, 33.
+They are so supportive of mothers’ choices about the birth of their babies,” said Robyn, 33.
 According to Pam, the midwives at Lifestages Samaritan Center for Women are “facilitators of the family’s birth plan, which is a tool for the family and midwives to discuss available options.”

 And those options are flexible, even during the birthing process.
 Robyn knew that she wanted to labor in her birthing room’s whirlpool tub.
 “Before I entered the water, the pain was 12 on a scale of 10.
-In the water, it went down to one,” she says.
+In the water, it went down to one,” she said.
 “The water’s warmth and buoyancy helped me through the contractions.”
 Once fully dilated, she opted to give birth in bed because she wasn’t comfortable pushing in the water.